zhenglab/TransCNN-HAE/README.md

 # TransCNN-HAE

-The implementation of the paper "** TransCNN-HAE: Transformer-CNN Hybrid AutoEncoder for Blind Image Inpainting **" will be uploaded soon.
+The implementation of the paper "TransCNN-HAE: Transformer-CNN Hybrid AutoEncoder for Blind Image Inpainting" will be uploaded soon.